0x5a4/nix-easyroam/README.md

 This is most likely because you copy-pasted the certificate for encryption and your editor appended a newline.
 Prefer using `sops encrypt -i` for encrypting the file.
 This encrypts the file in place.

-### easyroam-install-certs fails and now i dont have wifi

-This is because `wpa_supplicant` is changed to have a very strong dependency on this service.
-The relationship we need is one of the few that systemd doesnt actually support.
-Whenever `easyroam-install-certs` restarts, we want to also restart `wpa_supplicant`, but if `easyroam-install-certs` fails to start we dont actually want to block wpa.
-This cant be represented without calling `systemctl` within `easyroam-install-certs` startup script, so we enforce the strong dependency.
-Feel free to open an issue if you have a better idea!